Mycetoma in chronic fungal sinusitis

 Mycetoma in chronic fungal sinusitis is an indolent, non-invasive fungal colonization of the paranasal sinuses.

-Pathogenesis is thought to be a cascade of processes from deficient mucociliary clearance leading to sinus colonization and a chronic inflammatory response.
-The patient may only have mild symptom or asymptomatic.
+Pathogenesis is thought to be a cascade of processes from deficient mucociliary clearance leading to sinus colonization and chronic inflammatory response.
+The patient may only have a mild symptom or be asymptomatic.

-Commonly only a single sinus is affected with predilection for the maxillary sinus follow by the sphenoid sinus.
+Commonly only a single sinus is affected with the predilection for the maxillary sinus follow by the sphenoid sinus.
 The frontal and ethmoid is less often affected.
-Clue to the diagnosis include soft tissue density within the sinus with/without foci of calcific deposit.
-Post obstructive change maybe observed if the mycetoma obstructs the sinus drainage pathway leading to partial or complete sinus opacification 2.
+A clue to the diagnosis includes soft tissue density within the sinus with/without foci of calcific deposit.
+Post obstructive change may be observed if the mycetoma obstructs the sinus drainage pathway leading to partial or complete sinus opacification 2.

-MRI signal characteristics of mycetomas reflect the internal content of the mycelia, vegetative part of a fungus consisting of conglomerate of hyphae.
-This contain primarily carbohydrates with some glycoproteins, macromolecubar proteins, and iron and manganese.
+MRI signal characteristics of mycetomas reflect the internal content of the mycelia, vegetative part of a fungus consisting of a conglomerate of hyphae.
+This contains primarily carbohydrates with some glycoproteins, macromolecular proteins, and iron and manganese.

 Mycetoma appear as low signal intensity on both T1WI and T2WI with T2WI being more conspicuous.
-The presences of paramagnetic elements further shorten the relaxation times and this can be highlight on the susceptibility weighted sequence 5.
+The presences of paramagnetic elements further shorten the relaxation times, and this can be a highlight on the susceptibility weighted sequence 5.

-Chronic inflammatory change of the sinus mucosa may enhanced on post contrast T1WI.
+Chronic inflammatory change of the sinus mucosa may enhance on post contrast T1WI.